-In spite of the volume of posts written about how to become a digital nomad in 2019, I find them relatively thin and not as straightforward as they could be.
+In spite of the volume of posts written about how to become a digital nomad in 2023, I find them relatively thin and not as straightforward as they could be (or they cost money).

 This is my take on the digital nomad lifestyle after dozens of personal calls with Hobo readers and being location independent for over six years –two decades if you count my constant relocations in Canada before picking up a one-way ticket to Thailand.

 This article is our first that’s available as a text-to-speech on Soundcloud.
 Click the play button below to listen in.

 Table of Contents

 Article updated on June 8, 2023.
 This guide is a small part of a broader information resource that you can find here.